Signed in as:

 Dr. Holly McKenzie is a Banting Postdoctoral Fellow with the University of Saskatchewan’s Department of Sociology.
 Her community-engaged research program explores wellness from critical, decolonizing and feminist frameworks, with a focus on responsive supports, including Animal Assisted Interventions.
-Her postdoctoral research builds on her CIHR-funded doctoral work with urban Indigenous women living on the homelands of the Métis and Treaty One (Winnipeg), Treaty Four (Regina) and Treaty Six (Saskatoon) territories.
-This project focused on reproductive (in)justice and highlighted that supportive and responsive practices foster Indigenous women’s wellness.
+Her postdoctoral qualitative research project, Fostering PAWSitive wellbeing and support: A qualitative study with therapy dog-handler teams and service providers will explore

 Holly is a white-settler who grew up on her family farm on the homeland of the Métis and Treaty Four territory.
-She now lives in Saskatoon with her partner and Great Dane, Opal and enjoys dog sports, reading and camping. he is the Secretary of the Great Dane Club of Canada-Midwest Division and member of the Saskatoon Kennel and Obedience Club.
+She now lives in Saskatoon with her spouse and Opal, the Great Dane.
+Together they enjoy dog sports and camping.
+She is the Secretary of the Great Dane Club of Canada-Midwest Division and member of the Saskatoon Kennel and Obedience Club.

 Photo Credit: Maki Fotos